MicrosoftDocs/CommunityToolkit/docs/maui/converters/datetimeoffsetconverter.md

     </ContentPage.Resources>

     <VerticalStackLayout>
-            <Label Text="The DatePicker bellow is bound to a Property of type DateTimeOffset."
+            <Label Text="The DatePicker below is bound to a Property of type DateTimeOffset."
                    Margin="16"
                    HorizontalOptions="Center"
                    FontAttributes="Bold" />